Syracuse Home Inspection Professionals

 We are insured, licensed by New York State and hold certifications from InterNACHI.
 We carefully abide by the home inspector code of ethics to provide you with a professional experience.

 After your inspection is complete we will verbally point out areas of concern in advance of the written report.
-After the inspection we promise you that we:
+We promise you that we:

-- Provide quick turnaround – emailing you the finalized inspection report within one day of the inspection
+- Provide quick turnaround – emailing you the finalized inspection report the same day

 - Are available to answer any follow-up questions that you have about the property

-- We will provide you additional tools to aid your home buying/ownership process.
+- will provide additional tools to aid your home buying/ownership process.

 What does a home inspection include?

-Our inspection determines the safety, operation and condition of hundreds of items in a house.
+Our inspection determines the safety, operation and condition of hundreds of components in a house.
 It is a visual, non-invasive assessment, including but not limited to the following:

 - Roof: Shingles, flashing, chimneys, vents, trim and gutters, drip edges, skylights, downspouts, and other visible roof-related items.